ckeditor/ckeditor5/docs/features/image-upload.md

 CKBox is a part of the commercial [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) offer.

-With the CKBox platform, users can upload files and categorize them into different groups, also.
-They can also change the way the files are organized as various interface modification options exist – like changing the image thumbnail sizes or changing how many files are displayed within the navigation that users can view.
-Files can be uploaded, deleted, renamed, tagged.
+With the CKBox platform, users can upload files and categorize them into different groups.
+They can also change the way the files are organized as various interface modification options exist.
+For example, you can modify the image thumbnail sizes or decide how many files are displayed within the navigation that users can view.
+Files can be uploaded, deleted, renamed, and tagged.
 File properties like dimensions, upload date or size are also easily accessible and can be used to sort the files view alonside a regular search.

 {@link features/ckbox **Learn how to use CKBox in your project**}.